Are extreme events in the Mediterranean the new normal?

 “The data is saying what we have felt on our skin for the past few summers,” says CMCC researcher Giulia Bonino, as another record breaking summer in the Mediterranean unwinds.
 A summer that has left many wondering whether extreme weather events in the Mediterranean are simply the new normal.

-“On July 20, 2024, marine temperatures reached anomalies of 6°C due to a marine heatwave,” says Bonino, whose recent CMCC webinar centered on unraveling the associated with studying these extreme events.
+“On July 20, 2024, marine temperatures reached anomalies of 6°C due to a marine heatwave,” says Bonino, whose recent CMCC webinar centered on unraveling the challenges associated with studying these extreme events.
 “Since the early 1980s, the Mediterranean Sea has been warming at approximately 0.4°C per decade, which is faster than the global ocean average.
 This warming is leading to more frequent and severe marine heatwaves, especially in the last 20 years.”

 Bonino’s research focuses on investigating both the increased frequency and intensity of marine heatwaves in the Mediterranean and the challenges associated with understanding their underlying drivers, forecasting their future occurrences and assessing their impacts.